LukaszTylisz/MyFilms/README.md

 The Domain layer contains enterprise logic and types and the Application layer contains business logic and types.
 The Core shouldn’t be dependent on concerns such as `Persistence` (Data Access) and `Infrastructure`, so we invert those dependencies.

 This is achieved by adding interfaces and abstractions within Core, which are implemented by layers outside Core such as Infrastructure.
+Front end site is made by Vue.js and it's connecting with backend using the WEB API.
+User can get all movies, get by Id, update, delete or fetch movies from external API.
+All data is saved in MSSQL database.

 All dependencies flow inwards, and Core has no dependencies on any other layers.
 Infrastructure and Presentation depend on Core, but not on one another.